-Opinion | The GOP war on voting takes an ugly new turn
+Opinion | The GOP attack on Delta reveals an ugly side to the culture war

 This latest turn in the Georgia voting wars is wretched in its own right.
-But it also helps clarify some larger national themes: The profound phoniness of many GOP screams about “cancel culture” and “woke” corporations, and the ugly nature of GOP culture-warmongering, which has grown all consuming.
+But it also helps clarify some larger national themes: the profound phoniness of many GOP screams about “cancel culture” and “woke” corporations, and the ugly nature of GOP culture-warmongering, which has grown all-consuming.

 What happened is that the Georgia state House voted late Wednesday to rescind a tax break on jet fuel that is a lucrative benefit for Delta, after Delta condemned Georgia’s new voting law.

-That measure, which GOP governor Brian Kemp signed last week, bans third party groups from sharing food and water on voting lines, places new restrictions on vote by mail, and curbs drop boxes and mobile voting units.
+That measure, which GOP Gov. Brian Kemp signed last week, bans third-party groups from sharing food and water with those in voting lines, places new restrictions on vote by mail, and curbs drop boxes and mobile voting units.
 Much of this appears aimed at African American voters.

 Delta denounced the law, claiming it “could make it harder for many Georgians, particularly those in our Black and Brown communities, to exercise their right to vote,” and that it is “based on a lie” about voter fraud.

-Reporter Greg Bluestein of the Atlanta Journal-Constitution picks up the story:
+The Atlanta Journal-Constitution picks up the story:

-Kemp and other leaders say they were caught off guard by the opposition, and the Georgia House retaliated by narrowly voting to end a lucrative tax break on jet fuel during the final, frenzied day of the legislative session.
+Kemp and other GOP leaders say they were caught off guard by the opposition, and the Georgia House retaliated by narrowly voting to end a lucrative tax break on jet fuel during the final, frenzied day of the legislative session.

 The move fizzled in the Georgia Senate.
 But note this extraordinary quote from the GOP House leader, also courtesy of the AJC: